Lead Generation VS Brand Identity – Is Patience A Virtue?

 Speak to most business owners or sales managers and they’ll simply state ‘we want more leads’.
 However, there’s a right way and wrong way of generating leads and if it comes at the expense of being able to build a sustainable and reputable brand, then some techniques should be avoided at all costs.

-So, what exactly is lead generation and brand building?
+So, what exactly is the difference between lead generation and brand building?
 And are these two marketing techniques exclusive or can one complement the other?
 Read on to find out…

 Lead Generation Defined

 Lead generation is how a business attracts customer attention.
 Lead generation is achieved through advertising and marketing.
 In essence, you are boosting a potential customer’s interest in your products or service with the aim of prompting them to make a purchase or seek further information.
-Methods of lead generation include a company website, radio and TV adverts, flyers, billboard adds, face to face meetings, social media and trade shows to name a few.
+Methods of lead generation are varied and we explain more below.

-For example, you have logged on to Facebook and you see an advert for a new restaurant that’s opened in your city – it seems interesting so you click on it to learn about the establishment’s location and menu.
+Imagine you have logged on to Facebook and you see an advert and an offer for a new restaurant that’s opened in your city – it seems interesting so you click on it to read the menu and redeem the discount.
 That advert is a form of lead generation – it has led you to enquire about the restaurant.

 Marketers can get leads from all manner of sources, with a variety of techniques.
 Common lead generation marketing tactics include: